digitalcredentials/tls-did/doc/documentation.md

 });
 ```

-After you instantiated the TLS-DID object you can either claim control over a domain in the [TLS-DID Registry Contract](#TLSDIDRegistry-Contract) or connect to a previous claim and load the associated date stored on chain.
-A claim consists of a domain and an ethereum address combination.
+After you instantiated the TLS-DID object you can either claim control over a TLS-DID identifier (domain) or connect to an existing claim.
+Claims are stored as TLS-DID identifier (domain)/ethereum address combinations on the [TLS-DID Registry Contract](#TLSDIDRegistry-Contract).
+To connect to an existing claim you have to use a TLS-DID object instantiated with the same TLS-DID identifier (domain)/ethereum address combination.

 ```javascript
 //Register new claim